2020PB/police-brutality/reports/Michigan.md

 * https://twitter.com/MedvisJackson/status/1267984069905784832

-### Police run over protestors | June 28th
+### Police run over protesters | June 28th

-A police cruiser begins to drive into a line of protestors.
-Protestors continue to move.
+A police cruiser begins to drive into a line of protesters.
+Protesters continue to move.
 The vehicle accelerates repeatedly, knocking several people over.
-At the end of the footage, the vehicle accelerates, knocking a protestor onto the hood, and drives away.
+At the end of the footage, the vehicle accelerates, knocking a protester onto the hood, and drives away.

 tags: vehicle, protester